nus-cs2103-AY2425S1/ip/docs/README.md

 Format: `Update` `[List index]` `[Updated parameter]`
 - Chatbot will automatically query user on certain null inputs.
-  User should hit `Enter` key to keep the parameter the same.
+  User should hit `Enter` key to keep the task field the same.
 - Example:

 ```